Unleash/unleash/docs/deploy/migration-guide.md

 // The user needs to be set on the current active session req.session.user = user;
 ```

+### 3. Legacy v2 routes removed

+Only relevant if you use the `enableLegacyRoutes` option.

+Im v2 you could query feature toggles on `/api/features`.
+This was deprecated in v4 and we introduced two different endpoints (`/api/admin/features` and `/api/client/features`) to be able to optimize performance and security.
+In v3 you could still enable the legacy routes via the `enableLegacyRoutes` option.
+This was removed in v4.

 ## Upgrading from v2.x to v3.x